rossant/rossant.github.io/content/2016-01-06-moving-away-hdf5.md

 ## A short story

 Many neuroscience labs working on extracellular recordings had been using a file format for almost two decades.
 This was meant to be a temporary file format and no one expected that it would become so widely used.
 For this reason, not much thought had been given to it.
 The format mixed text and binary files, metadata was stored in poorly-specified XML file.
 There were some quirks like off-by-one discrepancies between files.
 It could happen that scientific results were wrong because the experimenter was confused by the format.
 There were also serious performance problems, and the format wouldn't have scaled to modern recording devices.

+These files were used in a suite of graphical programs that had also been developed a while ago, and that wouldn't have scaled to these new devices.

 As we worked on a new version of the processing software, we decided to also design a **new version of this file format that would be based on HDF5**.